henryw374/henryw374.github.io.old/_posts/2018-09-17-cross-platform.md

 * A screen in the app shows a data summary of some sort.
 A user can drill-down into some detail and the server sends more specific data covering the required slice of the overall dataset.
-Some of the calculations on the detail screen are the same as those on the summary screen.
+Some of the calculations on the detail screen are the same as those that were used to make the output for the summary screen.

 In all these situations we need to have the same logic wherever the app runs.